data-skeptic/careers-blog/graphs/2024/graph_query_langauges.md

 ```

-This creates the ‘nodes’ Charlie and Eli and their relationship ‘friendsWith’, all in one sweep.
+This creates the `nodes` Charlie and Eli and their relationship `friendsWith`, all in one sweep.

 To view the edges in the RDF graph, we use: